 - Financial Coaching.
 The Armed Forces Services Corporation provides financial coaching to veterans for free.
 Call Lucia Trujillo at (805) 335-0383 to make an appointment.

-If you know a homeless veteran in the Ventura County area, please contact us.
-We can assist in arranging housing at a transitional house or homeless facility.
-Please call our Veterans Connection at (805) 482-6550
+If you know a homeless veteran in the Ventura County area, please let us know so that we can assist in arranging housing at a transitional house or homeless facility.
+Please contact us at (805) 482-6550.